Scientist: United States

 According to the National Science Foundation, 4.7 million people with science degrees worked in the United States in 2015, across all disciplines and employment sectors.
 The figure included twice as many men as women.
 Of that total, 17% worked in academia, that is, at universities and undergraduate institutions, and men held 53% of those positions.
 5% of scientists worked for the federal government, and about 3.5% were self-employed.
 Of the latter two groups, two-thirds were men.
 59% of scientists in the United States were employed in industry or business, and another 6% worked in non-profit positions.

-By gender

-Scientist and engineering statistics are usually intertwined, but they indicate that women enter the field far less than men, though this gap is narrowing.
-The number of science and engineering doctorates awarded to women rose from a mere 7 percent in 1970 to 34 percent in 1985 and in engineering alone the numbers of bachelor's degrees awarded to women rose from only 385 in 1975 to more than 11000 in 1985.